 To plant bare-root plants: Follow the instructions for container-grown plants (above).
 In addition, make sure you plant them at least a month before temperatures dip below 30 degrees Fahrenheit, to give them time to extend roots before going dormant for the winter.
 Plant as soon as possible after delivery (you may specify your delivery date when you check out).

 If you are planting the bare root Hay Scented Ferns, be sure to plant these roots parallel to the ground (do not plant them with the root pointing up/down, the root should be pointing side-to-side), about 1 inch below the surface of the soil.

-For all other bare roots, prepare suitable planting holes (3-4" wide and 5-6" deep), spread roots and work soil among roots as you fill in, tamping lightly as you go to remove air pockets.
+For all other bare roots, prepare suitable planting holes (3-4" wide and 5-6" deep), spread roots (if possible)ZZ and work soil among roots as you fill in, tamping lightly as you go to remove air pockets.